rice-apps/owlmart/README.md

 npm start
 `

-Now, you will be able to view the app in your browser under localhost:3001

 In the future, you can skil the npm install when starting the app.

 ## Setting Environment Variables